loader image

 Switch from Quats

-Replace quat complexity with a cleaner operating standard built for contact-time discipline, residue reduction, worker safety, and audit-ready execution.
+Replace quat complexity with a cleaner operating standard built for contact-time discipline, residue-conscious workflows, worker safety, simpler training, and audit-ready execution.

 The issue is not only chemistry.
-It is whether your disinfection protocol works during a real shift, with real staff, real surfaces, and real turnover pressure.
+It is whether your disinfection protocol works during a real shift, with real staff, real surfaces, real language needs, and real turnover pressure.

 1